How far can you really get without a college degree?

 The Importance of a College Degree to Success

+In 2022, nine out of ten employers required a degree in order to apply for entry-level jobs.
 Even when a job does not require a bachelor’s degree, 91 percent of jobs go to people who have one.
 Considering that people with bachelor’s degrees are more likely to be employed and have a higher paying job, as a group they are more financially secure.

 Of course, financial security is not everything—there’s more to a degree than earning potential.
 The people you meet in college will become part of an institutional support network that you can later call upon for work advancements, mentoring programs, and additional skill-building prospects.
-If you want to shift careers or learn about new job opportunities in the future, leveraging your professional network is one of the best places to start.
+If you want to shift career paths or learn about new job opportunities in the future, leveraging your professional network is one of the best places to start.

 For those who plan on starting a business, your future customers, vendors, and partners will often come from people you met through college.
 If your start-up ultimately fails, or you decide to switch gears later in life, you will have the skills and knowledge you gained while earning your degree to fall back on.
 You’re much more likely to succeed should your entrepreneurial endeavors miss the mark.